amazon-science/probconserv/README.md

 poetry run pytest
 ```
 The code for this project is located in the `deep_pdes` folder.
 It consists of two libraries, `attentive_neural_process` and  `datasets`, that comprise the models and datasets respectively.
-These libraries are imported by the scripts in `experiments` that configure and run the specific case studies explored in the PhysNP paper.
+These libraries are imported by the scripts in `experiments` that configure and run the specific case studies explored in the ProbConserv paper.
 # Running experiments
 The experiment code in `deep_pdes/experiment` uses [Hydra](https://hydra.cc/) to manage configuration and run experiments.
 The different stages of the experiments are broken into distinct commands for easier reproduceability
 - `generate.py`: Generate synthetic datasets for training
-- `train.py`: Train ANP, PhysNP, and other baseline methods such as PINNS
+- `train.py`: Train ProbConserv-ANP, ANP, and other baseline methods such as Physics-Informed Neural Networks (PINNs)
 - `analyze.py`: Evaluate the trained models on test datasets and create tables/plots from the results.
 - `plots.py`: Generate all plots used in the submission.
 Does not use the Hydra CLI but uses the compose API internally.